jeetsukumaran/DendroPy/doc/source/tutorial/working_with_metadata_annotations.rst

 Adding Citation Metadata
 ------------------------

-You can add citation annotations using the :meth:`~dendropy.dataobject.base.Annotation.add_citation` method.
+You can add citation annotations using the :meth:`~dendropy.dataobject.base.AnnotationSet.add_citation` method.
 This method takes at least one argument, ``citation``.
 This can be a string representing the citation as a BibTex record or a dictionary with BibTex fields as keys and field content as values.